 - Alcohol addicted users were 23-58% more likely to also smoke marijuana

-- 20 percent of young adults aged 18–29 smoke marijuana, and 50-70 percent of them also drink alcohol.
+- 20% of young adults aged 18–29 smoke marijuana and 50-70% of them also drink alcohol

-- People who co-use alcohol and marijuana are more likely to use the substances at the same time.
+- People who co-use alcohol and marijuana are more likely to use the substances at the same time

-- People who are addicted to marijuana are more likely to have an alcohol use disorder.
+- People who are addicted to marijuana are more likely to have an alcohol use disorder

 These findings demonstrate that requiring the use of ignition interlock devices for drivers convicted of drugged-impaired driving could prevent them from driving drunk.
-Currently, 10 states and Washington, D.C., have legalized marijuana for recreational use for adults over the age of 21, and 33 states have legalized medical marijuana.
+Currently, 11 states and Washington, D.C., have legalized marijuana for recreational use for adults over the age of 21, and 33 states plus D.C. have legalized medical marijuana.
 Because of this legalization, the National Highway Traffic Safety Administration is working with Congress to find an effective way to measure how the drug impairs drivers and to prevent drug-impaired driving.

-States that have legalized the drug have seen an increase in the number of marijuana-related crashes and violations.
+States that have legalized marijuana have seen an increase in the number of marijuana-related crashes and violations.
 For example, vehicle crashes investigated by Maryland State Police nearly doubled from 2017 to 2018, and driving violations related to marijuana jumped by almost 40 percent.
 In Colorado, fatal crashes have increased by 74 percent since 2013 — the year marijuana was legalized.
 State police believe marijuana has been a major factor in the increase.